-As disclosed in Note 7(a) to the financial statements, the Group has an outstanding trade receivable balance from a debtor amounting to US\$62,884,000 before allowance of US\$22,884,000.
+As disclosed in Note 7(a) to the financial statements, as of June 30, 2018, the Group has an outstanding trade receivable balance from a debtor amounting to US\$63,382,000 (2017 : US\$62,884,000) before allowance of US\$23,382,000 (2017 : US\$22,884,000).
 We were not provided with sufficient appropriate audit evidence as to the basis of the allowance for doubtful debts.
 As there were no other practicable alternative audit procedures that we could perform, we were not able to conclude on the recoverability of the remaining balance of the trade receivable from the debtor and whether the allowance for doubtful debt is adequate and not excessive.
-Consequently, we were unable to determine whether any adjustments might be necessary in respect of the trade receivable in the accompanying financial statements for the financial year ended June 30, 2017.
+Consequently, we were unable to determine whether any adjustments might be necessary in respect of the trade receivable in the accompanying financial statements for the financial year ended June 30, 2017 and 2018.